Elon Musk Unveils Tesla's Cybertruck, With A Polarizing Wedge Shape

 In typical Tesla style, the unveiling in Los Angeles included a countdown clock and an auditorium full of fans and journalists.
 The truck drove onto the stage through wafts of artificial smoke, and music drummed through loudspeakers.
 On the periphery, pyrotechnic flames rose as the vehicle stopped in front of a graffiti-style Cybertruck graphic, in stark black and white.

-Musk had teased several of the design cues ahead of the event, citing influences from Bladerunner to the James Bond film The Spy Who Loved Me.
-Both of those movies featured vehicles with sharply angled front ends and overall wedge shapes — an approach to car design that's been seen as futuristic and aerodynamic since Alfa Romeo created the knifelike Carabo concept car in 1968.
-After that breakthrough, Lamborghini released its angular Countach.
-Other cars followed, including the Lotus Esprit that was made into an amphibious vehicle for Roger Moore's James Bond — a car that Musk bought in 2013.
+Musk had teased several of the design cues ahead of the event, citing influences from Bladerunner to the James Bond movie The Spy Who Loved Me.
+Both films featured vehicles with sharply angled front ends and overall wedge shapes — an approach to car design that's been seen as futuristic and aerodynamic since Alfa Romeo created the knifelike Carabo concept car in 1968.
+Others followed, such as Lamborghini's angular Countach and the Lotus Esprit, one of which was made into an amphibious vehicle for Roger Moore's James Bond — a car that Musk bought in 2013.

-In the case of the Cybertruck, its acute front angle comes to a point just above the front-seat headrests.
-There, it meets an even longer and sharper slope from the rear — a continuous plane that includes both a transparent roof panel and the truck's rolltop bed cover (it retracts behind the back seats).
+The front of the Cybertruck angles up to a point just above the front-seat headrests, where it meets an even longer slope down to the rear — a continuous plane that includes both a transparent roof panel and the truck's rolltop bed cover, which retracts behind the back seats.

-Musk seems to have expected the design to split some potential customers, saying months before the long-awaited unveiling that the Tesla truck's look "may be too futuristic for most people."
+Musk seems to have expected the wedge-shaped design to split some potential customers, saying months before the truck's long-awaited unveiling that its look "may be too futuristic for most people."

-The Cybertruck also looks markedly different from the truck concept that was improvised by Tesla owner Simone Giertz — who won fans earlier this year when she hacked the back roof off of a new Tesla Model 3 and converted the sedan into a truck.
+The Cybertruck also looks markedly different from the truck concept improvised by Tesla owner Simone Giertz — who won fans earlier this year when she hacked off the back roof of a new Tesla Model 3 and converted the sedan into a truck.

-Giertz, who attended Thursday night's Tesla event, said of Cybertruck," I have no idea what I think of it.
+Giertz, who was at the Tesla event, said of the Cybertruck," I have no idea what I think of it.
 Need to sleep on it."

-On Friday, she elaborated somewhat, saying the design shocked her: "I've slept on it now, but my facial expression is still the same.
+On Friday, she elaborated somewhat: "I've slept on it now, but my facial expression is still the same.
 I think I might have gotten chronic shocked #Cybertruck face."

 This was my facial expression for the entire @Tesla event yesterday.
 I’ve slept on it now, but my facial expression is still the same.
 I think I might have gotten chronic shocked #Cybertruck face. pic.twitter.com/wTRoDPYsTq— Simone Giertz (@SimoneGiertz) November 22, 2019

-Critics called it a doorstop, or a very ugly DeLorean — or something that might be seen in an old vector-graphic video game.
-But the truck also has its defenders, who seem to chalk up the initial negative comments to the Cybertruck's bold look.
+Critics called it a doorstop or a very ugly DeLorean — or something that might be seen in an old vector-graphic video game.
+But the truck also had its defenders, who seem to chalk up the initial negative comments to the Cybertruck's bold look.

 "Really disappointed by my colleagues at so many pubs who are dismissing the Cybertruck because it looks weird," Roadshow Editor-in-Chief Tim Stevens said via Twitter.
 He added, "Many of these same colleagues spent this entire week lamenting an industry that is churning out samey, half-assed crossover SUVs.
 I'll take weird over anonymous."

-In a response to a video of the truck, Twitter user David Wu compared it to a stealth fighter: "The F35 of pickup trucks.
+Twitter user David Wu compared it to a stealth fighter: "The F35 of pickup trucks.
 Don't think my mind has ever been blown like this before."

 Tesla says the Cybertruck drives better than most sports cars and is more useful than a normal truck.
-From a standing start, the truck's maxed-out version can accelerate to 60 mph in 2.9 seconds, the company says.
+From a standing start, the truck's maxed-out version can accelerate to 60 mph in 2.9 seconds, according to the company.
 And on paper at least, the pairing of electric motors — known for their high torque output — with a truck would seem to be a slam-dunk concept.

 But pickup trucks, like most automobiles, are also sold on image.
 And both Tesla and Musk have repeatedly played up the new electric truck's ruggedness.

 "You want a truck that's really tough?
 Not fake tough?"
 Musk asked the crowd Thursday night.
-He also said Tesla will make the exterior of the Cybertruck from a stainless steel alloy his companies developed.
+He also said Tesla will make the exterior of the Cybertruck from a stainless steel alloy developed by his companies.
 "We're going to be using the same alloy in the Starship rocket," Musk said, referring to his SpaceX project.

-Alas, then came the "Tesla armor glass" strength demonstration.
-In it, a metal ball was dropped onto a sheet of what Musk described as "regular car glass," leaving a long crack.
+Then things went off track with the "Tesla armor glass" strength test.

+A metal ball was dropped onto a sheet of what Musk described as "regular car glass," leaving a long crack.

 To test a sheet of Tesla's glass, the metal ball was taken up to a height of around 10 feet and dropped again.
-The "armor glass" remained intact — but Musk didn't stop there.
-He then turned the ball over to Tesla designer Franz von Holzhausen, a buff-looking man who had previously whacked the truck's doors with a sledgehammer to attest to its durability.
+The "armor glass" remained intact.
+But Musk didn't stop there — he turned the ball over to Tesla's chief designer, Franz von Holzhausen, who had previously whacked the truck's doors with a sledgehammer to show its durability.

 "Franz, could you try to break this glass, please?"
 Musk said.